Keyspaces / Client / create_table

 CreateTable is an asynchronous operation.
 When the request is received, the status of the table is set to CREATING.
 You can monitor the creation status of the new table by using the GetTable operation, which returns the current status of the table.
 You can start using a table when the status is ACTIVE.

-For more information, see Creating tables in the Amazon Keyspaces Developer Guide.
+For more information, see Create a table in the Amazon Keyspaces Developer Guide.

 See also: AWS API Documentation